FudanSELab/Agent4SE-Paper-List/README.md

 ## 🏎️ Coming Soon

 - [x] Append the repository link to each paper.
-- [x] Complete the list of all papers from Agent Perspectives.
+- [ ] Add a table to collect Agents from the industry (e.g. Devin, Cursor).
 - [ ] Provide an interactive table.

 <br/>